Toporowski Stream Assessment and Rouge River Valleyland Restoration

 The City of Richmond Hill and Toronto and Region Conservation Authority (TRCA) are working together to analyze the conditions of the Upper Rouge River in the valleylands north and south of Toporowski Avenue to find a solution that will allow for suitable drainage in the area.

-- a complete corridor reconstruction, re-establishing a low flow channel and reducing the floodplain;
+- a complete corridor reconstruction that includes re-establishing a low flow channel for better water flow through the valleyland;

 - removal of the sediment build-up in the valleyland channel; and